Intel Process Roadmap Through 2025: Renamed Process Nodes, Angstrom Era Begins

 Chips based on the Intel 4 process will debut in 2023, with client Meteor Lake processors coming in the first half and Granite Rapids server products following.
 That timeline still leaves Intel's competitors, like TSMC and Samsung, with a process node advantage in the 2023 time frame.
 TSMC projects it will be in full production of its 3nm node in 2023, explaining Intel's continued need to outsource some products.
 Intel plans to leverage its packaging technology and disaggregated design philosophy to integrate externally-produced TSMC chips into its own products to help sidestep the delay.

-Intel 3, which is entirely new, will bring an 18% performance-per-watt gain over Intel 4 when it shows up in products in the second half of 2023.
+Intel 3, previously branded as 7+, will bring an 18% performance-per-watt gain over Intel 4 when it shows up in products in the second half of 2023.
 'Intel 3' is an incredibly fast follow to 'Intel 4' that delays earlier the same year.
 Still, Intel has confirmed that, based on its early modeling and test chip data, it represents "a higher level of improvement than a standard full node for Intel – or indeed for other vendors."

 Intel plans to begin an entirely new era in the first half of 2024: The angstrom era.
 These chips represent the point where some physical features can no longer be accurately measured in nanometers, or billionths of a meter.
 Instead, these features will now be measured in angstroms, or one ten-billionth of a meter.
 The first angstrom-class process from Intel will come as 20A (A is for angstrom), which brings RibbonFET, Intel's first gate-all-around (GAA) transistor, and PowerVia, a novel approach to delivering power to incredibly small transistors.